-Many people confuse the Alpaca and Llama.
-They are both Camelids from South America.
-We understand how confusing it may be, but there are distinct differences.
+Alpaca and Llama differences are subtle.
+They are both Camelids from South America and look similar.
+We understand how confusing it may be, but there are distinct characteristics that will help you to tell them apart.

 Alpaca vs Llama